dapr/java-sdk/examples/src/main/java/io/dapr/examples/configuration/grpc/README.md

 This example provides the different capabilities provided by Dapr Java SDK for Configuration.
 For further information about Configuration APIs please refer to [this link](https://docs.dapr.io/developing-applications/building-blocks/configuration/)
 **This API is available in Preview Mode**.

+### Using the ConfigurationAPI

+The java SDK exposes several methods for this -
+* `client.getConfiguration(...)` for getting a configuration for a single key.
+* `client.getConfigurations(...)` for getting a configurations by passing a variable no. of arguments or list of argumets.
+* `client.getAllConfigurations(...)` for getting all configurations.
+* `client.subscribeToConfigurations(...)` for subscribing to a list of keys for any change.

+The code uses the `DaprPreviewClient` created by the `DaprPreviewClientBuilder`.

 ## Pre-requisites

 * [Dapr and Dapr Cli](https://docs.dapr.io/getting-started/install-dapr/).